millerthesis/web-app/docs/gentrification-index.md

 - Change in median age
 - Change in median home values
 - Change in owners vs renters
-- Change in population with bachleor's degree or higher
+- Change in population with bachelor's degree or higher
 - Change in income per capita